-After using the new steam iron in a Greek holiday apartment, we finally had to admit that our old Philips iron had seen better days.
+After about 10 years of reliable service, our old Philips steam iron was just about ready for retirement.
 Finding a replacement was a particularly tough research task because so many modern steam irons seem prone to early faults and failures.

 Five signs that it’s time to replace your old steam iron

 When you’re regularly using a mains powered electrical item, safety is the most important consideration.
 Electric steam irons are notorious for kinked cables, and it’s easy to understand why cable condition is critical on a hand-held electrical appliance.
 Along with safety considerations, here’s a list of five signs that your electric steam iron may be ready for replacement.

 - A kinked, twisted, frayed or melted cable.
 These faults can lead to an electrical failure, blown fuse or risk of electric shock.

 - Physical damage to your steam iron’s plastic shell or water tank.
 Again, this is a critical safety factor to avoid an electrical short cicuit or shock.

 - A faded temperature dial.
 If you can’t see the temperature setting you risk burning those delicate items.

 - A badly stained plate.
 Over time, your steam iron’s sole plate can become stained by melted fabric.
 Eventually, these stains can become too difficult to remove with sole plate cleaners.

 - Low steam production.
 Even with the regular use of de-scalers, a gradual build-up of limescale can dramatically reduce your iron’s steam efficiency.